The Female Brain (book)

 The Female Brain is a book written by the American neuropsychiatrist Louann Brizendine in 2006.
 The main thesis of the book is that women's behavior is different from that of men due, in large measure, to hormonal differences.
-Brizendine says that the human female brain is affected by the following hormones: estrogen, progesterone, testosterone, oxytocin, neurotransmitters (dopamine, serotonin), and that there are differences in the architecture of the brain (prefrontal cortex, hypothalamus, amygdala) that regulates such hormones and neurotransmitters.
+The book was a commercial success but received mixed reviews due to questions about its scientific validity.
+The author has been criticized for unsubstantiated claims and irrelevant citations.

 Structure

-The Female Brain has seven chapters, each one of which is dedicated to a specific part of a woman's life such as puberty, motherhood, and menopause, or a specific dimension of a women's emotional life such as feelings, love and trust, and sex.
+Brizendine's main thesis is that the human female brain is affected by the following hormones: estrogen, progesterone, testosterone, oxytocin, neurotransmitters (dopamine, serotonin), and that there are differences in the architecture of the brain (prefrontal cortex, hypothalamus, amygdala) that regulate such hormones and neurotransmitters.
+The book has seven chapters, each one of which is dedicated to a specific part of a woman's life, such as puberty, motherhood, and menopause, or a specific dimension of a women's emotional life, such as feelings, love and trust, and sex.
 The book also includes three appendices on hormone therapy, postpartum depression, and sexual orientation.

 Reception

-The book sold well but received mixed reviews, because a number of journalists, popular science writers, and scientists questioned the validity of some of the content.
+The book sold well but received mixed reviews because a number of journalists, popular science writers, and scientists questioned the validity of some of the content.

 Some of the authors that supported the content of the book include: